 Pangeanic is a company in constant technological development: our award-winning R&D is focused on AI and Neural Machine Translation research and development to offer our customers the best quality translations and innovative services.
-Mercedes García-Martínez, PhD in specialized computer science and researcher in neural machine translation research, has recently joined our team.
+Mercedes García-Martínez, who has a PhD in computer science with a specialization in neural machine translation research, has recently joined our team.

 Today she shares her opinion with us about the changes we will see in the near future thanks to neural machine translation engines.